kevinburke/telapi-python/docs/upgrade-guide.rst

     signature = "SSSSSSSSSSSSSSSSSSSSSSSSSSSS"

     if utils.validateRequest(url, post_vars, signature):
-        print "was confirmed to have come from Twilio."
+        print "was confirmed to have come from Telapi."
     else:
         print "was NOT VALID.
 It might have been spoofed!"